 Your loved one might qualify for LHA care if...

 - They have chronic diagnosis/medically complex needs.

-- Either your child is 0-20 years of age and all requirements of care and nursing hours are met as defined by the Division of Developmental Disabilities (DDD).
-For those 21+, qualifying requirement within the DDD and Elderly and Physically Disabled (EPD) must be met to become eligible.
+- Your child is 0-20 years of age and all requirements of care and nursing hours are met as defined by the Division of Developmental Disabilities (DDD).

 By applying with a home health agency and going through their hiring and onboarding process.